 Old House Apartments ~ apartment with a sauna

-In this region of the world you’ll want to look for accommodations that have sauna’s.
+In this region of the world, you’ll want to look for accommodations that have saunas.
 Yes, it is that cold.
 Besides, when they are in your room, BONUS!
 We did have to have a “Dummie’s guide to turn on your sauna” moment with the housekeeper.
 That was special.
-Our room at the Old House Apartments was just gorgeous, fitted with a kitchen, living area and huge bed.
+Our room at the Old House Apartments was just gorgeous, fitted with a kitchen, living area, and a huge bed.
 The vaulted ceilings and exposed timber beams just added to the “old world” charm and excitement of this medieval town.

 I wrote an email to the owner that we would be coming in later in the evening and she recommended a cab from the airport.
 It was under €15.
-This area of old town has some crazy one way streets and I heard murmurs that they may be trying to make it “pedestrian only.”
-I kind of agree, it would enhance the area tremendously.
+This area of the old town has some crazy one way streets and I heard murmurs that they may be trying to make it “pedestrian-only.”
+I kind of agree it would enhance the area tremendously.

 We met Andrus the owner who was super sweet and if you book directly your rate would be better.
 Our location was perfect we were within walking distance of everything and it was nice to be refreshingly car-free.

 Hestia Hotel Barons ~ elegant old hotel in the heart of the city

 Hestia Hotel Barons

 We hopped over to Helsinki, Finland for a few days and then returned to Tallinn before flying out.
 We stayed at the Hestia Hotel Barons in old town, Tallinn.
 I LOVED this place too, we felt like we stepped back in time to the 1920s and ’30s.
 From the rotating door at the entrance to the gabled ceilings, old rounded staircase, and glass-paned elevator, I felt like I was in a movie-set.

 We arranged for “a car” to pick us up from the ferry, I know, super snazzy.
 Not really, it was the same as a taxi, but I felt posh for a second.